vlopezj/coq-course/plan.md

 Before each session, participants are expected to go through the material on their own.

-Note: SSReflect does not have a dedicated session.
-Interested participants are encouraged to approach proofs using the technique, and show the other participants how it works.

 ## Session 1 — Kickoff meeting

 **Date:** Thu 2nd Feb 2017, 3:15pm — 5pm
 **Place:** Room 6128, EDIT Building, Johanneberg

 We will discuss what each of us wants to get out of the course, and update the course plan accordingly.
-If we have the time and the inclination, we will get started with the Coq IDE and do some basic examples.
+If we have the time and the inclination, we will get started with the Coq IDE/Proof General and do some basic examples.

 ### Before the session